*This post contains affiliate links. I make a small commission if you purchase items by clicking these links. It costs you no more.

 - Cardio 1.
 Low impact cardio moves.

 Personally, I loved these workouts.
+They are typical Jillian-style workouts and I personally love them and find them effective.
 I loved how they changed every two weeks so I never had time to get bored and I loved how they got progressively harder.

 The first two DVDs in the set are more beginner friendly than I find any of Jillian's other workouts to be.
 At the same time Jillian offers advanced options (and of course you can up your weights) to make them suitable for people like me who are more advanced exercisers.